racine-p-a/coupeTranscriber/README.md

 For Mac users, you can [download and install MAMP](https://www.mamp.info/en/downloads/).

-- Restart apache (On Ubuntu : `sudo service apache2 restart`)
+- Restart apache (On Ubuntu: `sudo service apache2 restart`)

-- Just download the zipped project (or git-clone it) ans copy the files on your server root location.
+- Just download the zipped project (or git-clone it) and copy the files on your server root location.
 (Ubuntu : `git clone https://github.com/racine-p-a/coupeTranscriber /var/www/html/coupeTranscriber`)

-Location for Ubuntu users : `/var/www/html/coupeTrancriber`
+Location for Ubuntu users: `/var/www/html/coupeTrancriber`

-Location for DebIan users : `/var/www/coupeTranscriber`
+Location for DebIan users: `/var/www/coupeTranscriber`

 Location for Mac and windows users is the root directory of your server MAMP/WAMP.

 - Increase the parameters upload_max_filesize and post_max_size depending on the size of the file you want to slice with the application. **Be cautious**, those modifications are going to change the behaviour of all your applications working with apache.

-- Make sure all the directory are readable/writable by the server.
+- Make sure all the directories are readable/writable by the server.
 Make `sudo chmod -R 777 /var/www/html/coupeTranscriber` if you are in a hurry.

 - Open your web browser and go to [http://localhost/coupeTranscriber/index.php](http://localhost/coupeTranscriber/index.php) .